goodrobots/vision_landing/README.md

  - **--height**: As width, but for height.
  - **--fps**: This attempts to set frames per second of incoming video but this is often not supported by the camera driver.
 It can be used as a 'fudge factor' if saved video files look too fast or slow.
  - **--brightness**: This can be used to increase or decrease gain or brightness in high or low light conditions.
  - **--fakerangefinder**: This flag tells vision_landing to also send fake rangefinder data based on distance detected from a selected target.
-This is necessary for all current arducopter firmware.
-A PR is submitted to make this unnecessary in the future.
+This is necessary for arducopter firmware <3.5-rc2.
  - **--verbose**: Turn on some extra info/debug output